 The only baker with the name of Brown that dates onwards is Archibald Brown & Son (Bakers) Ltd of 18-24 West Blackhall Street.
 The firm continued in business, according to the directories up to 1955.

 Niven Brown appears in the directories as a baker as follows:-

 From 1886/87 at 26 South Street, From 1888/89 at 25 Newton Street.
 From 1897/98 at 22 Robertson Street.
 The 1901 Post Office Directory lists his home at 4 Finnart Road, in business with John Brown.
-Thereafter his business moved to Ayr, probably following his brother John's retirement to London.
+Thereafter his business moved to Ayr, probably following his brother John's bankruptcy and retirement to London.